 A Thesis/Examining Committee must be comprised of least three individuals, including the Thesis Director (see description above) and two or three additional faculty members.
-One of the two additional faculty members must be from the Department of Communicative Disorders (CD).
-The second member may be from CD, from another department, or from another university or off-campus facility (e.g., a research laboratory, medical facility, school, etc.).
+One of the two additional faculty members must be from CSD.
+The second member may be from CSD, from another department, or from another university or off-campus facility (e.g., a research laboratory, medical facility, school, etc.).